 Different types of play help your child grow and develop.
 Spend time playing with your child.
 That is what she likes best.
 You can also take her to play groups and programs for families to help your child get used to playing with other children.
 Read more about play on page 10.
-Find an EarlyON child and family centre near you at www.ontario.ca/page/find-earlyon-child-and-family-centre
+Visit EarlyON to find a child and family centre near you.